tweag/python-monorepo-example/2019-06-10-codestatistics.md

 In the case of Haskell, we use a current snapshot of all packages on the [Stackage](http://www.stackage.org) server.
 For Python, we downloaded a random subset of approximately 2% of all packages on the [Python Package Package Index](http://www.pypi.org).
-Based on our sample, we estimate the total size of all (compressed!) packages on PyPi to approximately 19 Gb, The quick runtime of a few minutes on a standard laptop and easy handling of the data are the reasons why we chose only a small sample from PyPi. so this sampling allows us to load all of our Python data set in memory and keeps the size of our data set more or less comparable to the amount of Haskell code on Stackage.
+Based on our sample, we estimate the total size of all (compressed!) packages on PyPi to approximately 19 Gb, The quick runtime of a few minutes on a standard laptop and easy handling of the data are the reasons why we chose only a small sample from PyPi.
+This sampling allows us to load all of our Python data set in memory and keeps the size of our data set more or less comparable to the amount of Haskell code on Stackage.

 Let's first look at a few key characteristics of our data sets, namely the number of packages, total number of lines of code (LOC), LOC per package, number of words, and the most common word: